 How much is a Halfpenny worth?

+With a history spanning over 800 years, there are many rare and collectible Halfpenny coins.
 Even some of the most recent United Kingdom decimal coins are sought-after by numismatics or coin collectors, and can now sell for around £100.
 More historical Halfpenny coins have sold for well over £300.
 Despite being a relatively commonly circulating coin, older or unique Halfpennies can still be very valuable.
 Working out how much a Halfpenny is worth can be tricky, but the following guide should help you to get an idea of what makes a half Penny valuable.

 Halfpenny value